MustafaAsadi/RISC-V-bus-based-archietcture-CPU/README.md

-Bus-Based Architecture with RISC-V CPU in SystemVerilog
+Bus-Based Architecture with RISC-V CPU
 =======================================================

 This project implements RISC-V microprocessor CPU based on the bus-based architecture.
 The processor is written Verilog HDL and includes a complete datapath, control flow simulation, and testbenches for each functional block.
 Simulation and verification were performed using **ModelSim**.